Marginal notes on Martin Gurri’s The Revolt of the Public and the Crisis of Authority in the New Millennium (2014)

 “…the persons who are interested in an affair and can affect it only by supporting or opposing the actors.” (qtd. in Gurri, 2014, KL 208-210.)

 Moreover, the public may even suffer as a result of networked attacks against established authority.
 The collapse of authority and the insulting of the “sanctity” of values often induce resentment and spark a backlash in traditionalist societies.
 This is an important source of radicalism.
-The public can become an ally of the institutions and the “grassroots” of authority.
-It is not necessarily locked in a duel with the status quo.
+The public can become an ally of the institutions, become a sort of the “grassroots” of authority, a “fun club” of authorities.

 Being a shrewd observer, Gurri understands this and often supplements his notion of the public with additional characteristics, like “the sectarian public”, “a large segment of the public”, etc. For me, the most relevant is “the networked public.”

-The main elements beneath the conflict here described may be represented as
+The main elements beneath the described “morphological” conflict may be represented as

 cloud vs. pyramid